VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/notifications.md

 An application can have two types of notifications:

-* Toasts (push notifications).
-They are used for short notifications, such as new push notification or result of some action.
+1. **Toasts (Push Notifications):** These are used for short, immediate notifications, such as new push notifications or the results of certain actions.
-* A list of notifications in the top bar menu (dropdown lists).
-It is used to display detailed notifications with their name, time, and description e.g. status of long running tasks.
+2. **Notification Dropdown Lists:** This feature is used to display more detailed notifications in the top bar menu.
+These notifications include information like the notification name, time, and a description, often used for conveying the status of long-running tasks.

-To start working with push notifications, import `useNotifications` composable from @vc-shell/framework.
+To start working with push notifications, import the `useNotifications` composable from `@vc-shell/framework`.
+This composable allows you to work with notifications in a specific module by specifying the `notifyType` as an identifier.

-`useNotifications` has one argument `notifyType?: string | string[]`, which is an identifier for the type of notifications displayed in a particular module.

 ## Toasts

-To display notifications as a toast, there is a notification method imported from @vc-shell/framework.

-There are two options for displaying the type of toast:
+To display notifications as toasts, you can use the `notification` method imported from `@vc-shell/framework`.
+There are two options for displaying toast notifications:

 === "Option 1"

-    Provides a single method where you specify the type of the notification through the options object:
+    This option provides a single method where you specify the type of notification through the options object:

     ```typescript linenums="1"

     import { notification } from "@vc-shell/framework";

     notification("My notification text!", {
         type: "default", // or one of success, error, warning
     });
     ```

 === "Option 2"

-    Offers separate methods for each notification type, making it more explicit and straightforward to display different types of toast notifications.
+    This option offers separate methods for each notification type, making it more explicit and straightforward to display different types of toast notifications:

     ```typescript linenums="1"